Arbitration Under The Federal Arbitration Act: A Primer

 Do you know what the Federal Arbitration Act is and why it applies – even if the parties don’t contemplate its applicability?
 Get the information you need about arbitration and the Federal Arbitration Act and earn 1.75 hours MCLE credit, including 1.75 hours Professional Responsibility MCLE credit!

 You asked, we answered!
 ISBA's live and on-demand web programming can now be viewed on the iPad, iPad2, iPhone, Android smartphones and more.
 No download or special app required!
 Simply access your classroom through the browser or media player that's on your mobile device and you're ready to go.
 It's that simple.
-Click here for a complete list of programming that's available via your mobile device!

 Special Programs and Bundles: